aridjayarecipes/cutesrecipes.web.app/content/post/2102-how-to-make-ultimate-paella-made-on-the-braai.md

 Hello everybody, I hope you are having an amazing day today.
 Today, I'm gonna show you how to make a special dish, paella made on the braai.
 One of my favorites.
 This time, I'm gonna make it a bit unique.
 This is gonna smell and look delicious.

 Paella is a rice dish originally from Valencia.
-For this reason, many non-Spaniards view it as Spain&#39;s national dish, but Spaniards almost unanimously consider it to be a dish from the Valencian region.
+For this reason, many non-Spaniards view it as Spain's national dish, but Spaniards almost unanimously consider it to be a dish from the Valencian region.
 Valencians, in turn, regard paella as one of their identifying symbols.
 Heat the skottel braai (or a large frying pan) and add the olive oil.

 Paella made on the braai is one of the most favored of recent trending foods in the world.
 It's appreciated by millions daily.
 It's simple, it's quick, it tastes delicious.
 They're nice and they look fantastic.
 Paella made on the braai is something that I have loved my entire life.